-Students entering their twelve months of internship must enroll in Medical Technology Clinical Laboratory (MTCL) courses for 12 credit hours during the equivalent fall and spring semesters and for six hours during the equivalent summer session, as follows: Fall-MTCL 4117, 4125; Spring-MTCL 4236, 4246; Summer-MTCL 4325, 4351.
-A grade of "T" will be given for the first two semesters of internship.
-Final letter grades will be awarded upon receipt of the final official transcript showing final letter grades in the six MTCL courses from the school of medical technology by the University medical technology coordinator.
-If a student fails to complete the entire 12month internship, no course credit will be awarded.
+Students entering their twelve months of internship must enroll in Clinical Laboratory Science (MTCL) courses for 12 credit hours during the equivalent fall and spring semesters and for six hours during the equivalent summer session, as follows: Fall-MTCL 4117, 4125; Spring-MTCL 4236, 4246; Summer-MTCL 4325, 4351.
+A grade of "I" will be given for the first two semesters of internship.
+Final letter grades will be awarded upon receipt of the final official transcript showing final letter grades in the six MTCL courses from the school of clinical laboratory science by the University clinical laboratory science coordinator.
+If a student fails to complete the entire 12-month internship, no course credit will be awarded.
 Students will pay the regular tuition for the credit hours in which they are enrolled, except that the facilities fees will be waived for the 30 hours of MTCL courses.
-Students who earn a B.S. degree prior to entering hospital internship will not be required to enroll and pay tuition during internship unless they desire to earn a second B.S. degree in medical technology.
+Students who earn a B.S. degree prior to entering hospital internship will not be required to enroll and pay tuition during internship unless they desire to earn a second B.S. degree in clinical laboratory science.

 Preprofessional Courses.
 NAACLS requires a minimum of 16 hours of chemistry, including organic and/or biochemistry and 16 hours of biology, including immunology.
-The University requirement for the B.S. degree in medical technology is as follows: two semesters of general chemistry; organic chemistry and biochemistry; immunology, genetics, anatomy and physiology, and two upperdivision courses in microbiology; college algebra and computer science.
+The University requirement for the B.S. degree in clinical laboratory science is as follows: two semesters of general chemistry; organic chemistry and biochemistry; immunology, genetics, anatomy and physiology, and two upper-division courses in microbiology; college algebra and computer science.